State-transition dynamics of resting-state functional magnetic resonance imaging data: Model comparison and test-to-retest analysis: Methods

 We employed independent component analysis (ICA) to remove nuisance and motion signals~\cite{glasser2013minimal}.
 Then, any volumes with frame displacement greater than 0.2 mm~\cite{jenkinson2002improved} were excised~\cite{power2012spurious}.
 This is because the ICA-FIX pipeline has been found not to fully remove motion-related artifacts~\cite{burgess2016evaluation, siegel2017data}.
 Next, we standardized each voxel by subtracting the temporal mean, and then global signal regression (see section~\ref{sub:gsr}) was carried out.

 We averaged the fMRI signal over all the voxels within each ROI of the AAL atlas~\cite{tzourio2002automated} in each volume.
 We remark that the AAL atlas is composed of 116 ROIs.
 In order to map these ROIs to representative brain systems, we first mapped each of the cortical ROIs to the parcellation scheme from the Schaefer-100 atlas~\cite{schaefer2018local}.
 We based the assignment of the ROI to the brain system that minimized the Euclidian distance from the centroid of an ROI in the AAL to the corresponding centroid of an ROI in the Schaefer atlas.
+We provide the correspondence between each AAL ROI and the brain system in Supplementary Information (see section S1).
 After we assigned each ROI to a system, we removed 42 ROIs labeled `subcortical' or `cerebellar', which yielded 74 ROIs.
 These 74 ROIs were then assigned to one of the $N=7$ functionally different brain networks: control network, DMN, DAN, limbic network, salience/ventral attention network, somatomotor network, and visual network.
 We call this seven-dimensional system the whole-brain network for the HCP data.
 Similarly to the case of the whole-brain network for the MSC data, we first averaged the fMRI signal over the voxels within each ROI and then further averaged the signal over the ROIs belonging to the same system (e.g., 59 ROIs belonging to the DMN).